National Lampoon's Barely Legal: Plot

 Matt, Fred, and Deacon are three high school teenagers who are obsessed with sex, but unable to obtain it.
 Frustrated at being restricted to fantasy and voyeurism, they decide to film a pornographic movie, in order to gain access to women, money and social standing.
 Fred steals credit card records from one of his father's patients, and posing as adults, they purchase a web hosting service for After School Special – a site "by virgins, for virgins".
 Masquerading as Hawaiians vacationing in Cleveland, they cast local strippers.

 Jake, their popular classmate and Deacon's neighbor, learns of their plan, and blackmails the trio to cast him in their film.
 However, Jake has difficulty performing on cue.
-The female lead, Ashley, agrees to help and casually masturbates him, but Jake experiences premature ejaculation, gets upset and confiscates the film.
+The female lead, Ashley, agrees to help and casually gives him a handjob, but Jake experiences premature ejaculation, gets upset and confiscates the film.
 He is eventually replaced with Coop, an older student.

 Meanwhile, Deacon finds the courage to talk to the popular Naomi during a party.
 In a subsequent party, Jake, whom Naomi recently dumped, tries to humiliate Deacon in front of her, but this act only draws the sympathetic Naomi closer to Deacon.

 A fire during the filming sends everyone – including a topless Ashley – out of Deacon's basement and right into the kitchen where his family is.
 Deacon tells them Ashley is his girlfriend.
 To his surprise, Ashley agrees to stay for dinner.
 Naomi soon arrives and introduces herself as Deacon's girlfriend.
 She leaves upon meeting Deacon's "other girlfriend", but Deacon then tells Naomi the truth.
 She asks to be added to his film crew as a consultant on the female perspective.
 She thinks the purposely nerdy character of Coop should be well dressed and perhaps a foreign exchange student.
 This causes a rift with Matt and Fred, a conflict that causes Ashley to leave.